civicrm/civicrm-user-guide/docs/common-workflows/importing-data-into-civicrm.md

 ![Import contacts form with with tab "1.
 Choose Data Source" highlighted.](/img/Screen_Shot_2015-04-29_at_3.54.21_PM.png)

-Note that imports use the default **unsupervised** rule to decide whether a contact record is a duplicate (refer to the *Deduping and Merging* chapter in this section for information on duplicate matching rules in CiviCRM).
+Note that imports use the default **unsupervised** Dedupe Rule to decide whether a contact record is a duplicate, unless you select another Dedupe Rule during this step.
+Refer to the *Deduping and Merging* chapter in this section for information on duplicate matching rules in CiviCRM.
 You can specify what action to take when an import encounters a duplicate:

 -   **Skip**: skip the duplicate contact, i.e. leave the original record